avengers-p7/Avengers_P7_Documents/VCS/Design/MonoRepo.md

 - When you make a change, you do not rebuild or retest every project in the monorepo.
 Instead, you only rebuild and retest the projects that can be affected by your change.

   ![Mono Repo](https://github.com/avengers-p7/Documentation/assets/156056444/93fab22f-263e-4390-8e12-2e1e1885d918)

-## Why

-Visibility
-With a monorepo, there is more accountability since many projects are visible to many people and monorepos lend themselves to security features.

-Collaboration
-A single repository makes it easier to collaborate.
-That’s because everyone can access the code, files, and assets.
-So, developers can share and reuse assets.

-Speed
-Using a single repository can help you accelerate development.
-For instance, you can make atomic changes (one action to make a change across multiple projects).

 ## Features